AdrianaSakeena/quantum_interference_simulator/README.md

-4. Computing the Measureable Probability Density
+4. Computing the Measureable Probability Density:

 Once the complex probability amplitudes from each slit have been constructed, they are combined to form a total amplitude:

 ψ(x) = ψ₁(x) + ψ₂(x).